 When an illegal immigrant enters the U.S. and the Department of Immigration and Citizenship makes him leave, this is an example of a time when the U.S. deports the immigrant.

-Origin of deportOld French deporter from de- (L de), intens. + porter < L portare, to carry, bear: see port
+Origin of deportOld French deporter from de- (L de), intensive + porter from Classical Latin portare, to carry, bear: see port

 - To expel from a country: deported the foreigner who had entered the country illegally.

 - To behave or conduct (oneself) in a given manner; comport.

 Origin of deportFrench déporter to banish from Latin dēportāre to carry away dē- de- portāre to carry ; see per-2 in Indo-European roots.
 Sense 2, Middle English from Old French deporter to behave from Latin dēportāre

 (third-person singular simple present deports, present participle deporting, simple past and past participle deported)